-Macroeconomics (ECON 1200) or Microeconomics (ECON 1400) Financial Accounting (ACCT 2110) Statistics (CIST 1206) Introduction to Management (MGMT 2110) Operations Management (MGMT 3120)
+Macroeconomics (ECON 1200) or Microeconomics (ECON 1400) Financial Accounting (ACCT 2110) Statistics (BSNS/CSIS/CIST 1206) Introduction to Management (MGMT 2110) Operations Management (MGMT/BUSA 3120)

-Within a year of their undergraduate graduation, graduates of any undergraduate program in the Stockton University School of Business may obtain Direct Entry into the MBA program provided they meet all of the MBA foundation and prerequisite requirements through their undergraduate coursework and have a cumulative GPA of 3.5 or higher.
+Within two years of their undergraduate graduation from Stockton University, graduates of any undergraduate program at Stockton University may obtain Direct Entry into the MBA program provided they meet all of the MBA foundation and prerequisite requirements through their undergraduate coursework and have a cumulative GPA of 3.3 or higher.
 As part of the Direct Entry process, students will not need to complete a traditional graduate application for admission to the MBA program and the Office of Graduate Admissions will also waive the graduate application fee.
 Direct Entry applicants must complete the electronic Direct Entry Request form and must submit an application essay and a detailed resume.
 For more information on Direct Entry refer to https://stockton.edu/graduate/direct-entry.html.
 Students whose undergraduate degree was awarded more than a year prior to applying to the MBA program, should apply to the MBA program through the general MBA admissions process above.